sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.2.md

  * [[https://trac.sagemath.org/ticket/29636|Trac #29636: Delete changelog sections from all SPKG information files]]; they were deprecated in favor of using Trac years ago.
 The contributions of Sage developers maintaining SPKGs are documented by our [[http://www.sagemath.org/changelogs/index.html|historical changelogs]].

+ * Removing support for Python 2 allowed us to remove several backport packages in [[https://trac.sagemath.org/ticket/29754|Trac #29754]]

+ * We also removed the deprecated SageNB (superseded a long time ago by the Jupyter notebook) in [[https://trac.sagemath.org/ticket/29754|Trac #29754]] and several of its dependencies.

 == Availability of Sage 9.2 and installation help ==